jwasala/fashion-mnist-msid/README.md

 binary, Hamming distance can be used.

 #### Thresholding as feature extraction
+Even though it is not necessary, I tested thresholding as a feature extraction method and compared the results with no feature extraction.

 In the thresholding process, every pixel's brightness is replaced with 0, if its brightness (represented by an integer from 0 to 255) is lower than some constant T, or 1 otherwise.